Tell Abyad: Syrian civil war

-After the Syrian civil war started in 2011, Tell Abyad was captured by the Free Syrian Army in September 2012, On July 30, 2013, Tell Abyad was captured by the al-Nusra Front and the Islamic State of Iraq and the Levant (ISIL), who raised their flag at the border crossing with Turkey.
+After the Syrian civil war started in 2011, Tell Abyad was captured by the Free Syrian Army in September 2012, On July 30, 2013, Tell Abyad was captured by the Islamic State of Iraq and the Levant (ISIL), who raised their flag at the border crossing with Turkey.
 After ISIL defeated the Kurdish forces, the YPG and Kurdish Front, ISIL fighters announced from the minarets of the local mosques that all Kurds had to leave Tell Abyad or else be killed.
 Thousands of civilians, including Turkmen and Arab families, fled on 21 July.
 ISIL fighters systematically looted and destroyed the property of Kurds and resettled displaced Arab Sunni families from the Qalamoun area (Rif Damascus), Deir ez-Zor, and Raqqa in abandoned Kurdish homes.
 According to Liz Sly of the Washington Post, ISIL also collected a tax from the Christians, a so called Jizya of about $100 every six months.
 While ISIL controlled the border towards Turkey in Tell Abyad, it was a major source for supplies coming in from Turkey.

 On July 21, 2013, the sounds of the minarets suddenly rose from the mosques of Tal Abyad, broadcasting a message calling on Kurdish civilians to leave their homes within a period of “10” minutes, and thus the city witnessed the largest forced displacement process.

 In the June 2015 Tell Abyad Campaign against the Islamic State, the town was besieged and in June 2015 taken over by forces of the Euphrates Volcano, the Kurdish YPG and their allies within the Free Syrian Army.